Ocelotworks/recipes/Joel's Chilli.md

 ============
 1. Brown beef and drain, set aside
 2. Sautée onion in beef drippings
-3. Add back in beef, all beans, chili powder, crushed tomatoes, garlic, and water
+3. Add back in beef, all beans, chilli powder, crushed tomatoes, garlic, and water
 4. Simmer for 30-60 minutes - the longer it sits, the better the flavor